Aliases for F3 Gene

 GeneCards Summary for F3 Gene

 F3 (Coagulation Factor III (Thromboplastin, Tissue Factor)) is a Protein Coding gene.
-Diseases associated with F3 include multifocal lymphangioendotheliomatosis with thrombocytopenia and hantavirus pulmonary syndrome.
+Diseases associated with F3 include heparin-induced thrombocytopenia and carotid artery thrombosis.
 Among its related pathways are Hemostasis and Formation of Fibrin Clot (Clotting Cascade).
 GO annotations related to this gene include phospholipid binding and protease binding.

 UniProtKB/Swiss-Prot for F3 Gene